 Midterm exam: 25% of the final grade.
-Students who do not pass this exam should attend office hours to design a plan to improve results.
-Oral presentation: 20% Attendance: 10% Final exam: 45% b.
-Students who did not follow continuous evaluation: the grade for this call will have a 100% weight in the final grade.
-The instructor can allow the student to retrospectively fulfill the continuous evaluation criteria so that the second call has the same weight as the final exam under continuous evaluation.
+Students who do not pass this exam should attend office hours to design a plan

+to improve results.

+Oral presentation: 20%

+Attendance: 10%

+Final exam: 45%

-For those who take the second exam call (Convocatoria Extraordinaria) the university norms will be used: a.
-Students who followed continuous evaluation, the grade for this call will have the same weight as under continuous evaluation.
+For those who take the second exam call (Convocatoria Extraordinaria) the university norms will be used: